 Click on Upcoming Events for the current schedule of Medicare Education classes.
 The introductory class is “New to Medicare” offered by OSHIIP-certified instructors at the Serving Our Seniors’ office on the second Wednesday of each month from 2:00 p.m. – 4:00 p.m. and 6:00 p.m. -7:30 p.m.
-Registration and proof of vaccination is required 1 week in advance by calling 419-624-1856.
+Registration is required 1 week in advance by calling 419-624-1856.
 Lots to learn about Medicare and our Medicare Trainer and Medicare Counselors can help you understand your options.

 Understanding Medicare Part D

 Medicare Part D is prescription drug coverage.
 Don’t assume that that the Medicare Part D policy you have this year will work the same for you next year.
 It can be a daunting task to annually compare and contrast which Medicare Part D policy will cover you/your medications best — and at what cost.
 Please call for a Medicare Part D appointment discuss which Medicare Part D drug plan works best for you at 419-624-1856.
 Open Enrollment is Oct 15 through Dec 7 of each year.

 LIVING IN YOUR OWN HOME